Nick Langworthy

-Nicholas A. Langworthy (born February 27, 1981) is an American politician serving as the U.S. representative for New York's 23rd district since 2023.
-He also chairs the New York State Republican Committee.
+Nicholas Andrew Langworthy (born February 27, 1981) is an American politician serving as the U.S. representative for New York's 23rd district since 2023.
+He was formerly the chair of the New York State Republican Committee.
 Langworthy was named chair of the committee in July 2019 after having chaired the Erie County, New York Republican Committee since 2010.
-He is the youngest state chair in party history.
+He was the youngest state chair in party history.

 Early life

 Langworthy was born in Jamestown, New York.
 He attended the Pine Valley Central School in his hometown of South Dayton and graduated in 1999.
 After graduation, he attended Niagara University, where he established the university's branch of the College Republicans.
 He graduated from Niagara with a bachelor's degree in political science and chaired the New York College Republicans.

 Early political career

 Early career

 After interning at Governor George Pataki's office and running a congressional campaign for Brett Sommer in 2000, Langworthy became a staffer for Congressman Thomas M. Reynolds.
 He managed Reynolds's successful reelection campaigns in 2004 and 2006.
 While working for Reynolds, Langworthy met his future wife, Erin Baker, who also worked on Reynolds's staff.
 Langworthy later managed the successful 2008 campaign of Representative Chris Lee and served as Lee's district office director until May 2010.

 Langworthy is the founder and president of a polling firm, Liberty Opinion Research.